strawberrymochii/to-do/README.md

 to-do is a browser based to do list.
 I often write my to do lists on pieces of paper that I end up losing, so this project was also a way to create a to do app that I could keep open in my conputer tabs to remind me to update to dos.

-This to do list app was made using React JS and HTML.
-This was my first time using a Javascript framework

-I relied heavily on Google searching and online tutorials, as well as a lot of trial and error to figure out how to code this bookmark organizer.
-I followed chxshi's tutorial to learn how to deploy the frontend and backend.
-The biggest challenge of this project (other than trying to deploy it - my repo structure was very wrong...) was figuring out how to create folders to store the bookmarks.
+This to do list app was made using React JS, HTML and CSS.
+This was my first time using a Javascript framework, and I used many online resources, like W3Schools and Medium to figure out how to use it.
+I learned how to create and start apps with React, as well as how to code with it.
+I also followed some to do list app tutorials to get an idea of what my to do list app would need.
+The biggest challenge I had was figuring out how to allow editing the to do list items, as well as styling the app, since I had to reorganize all the buttons and text fields that I grouped together weirdly.